Animal experimentation in New Zealand

-While we are opposed to most research, testing and teaching methods involving animals, not all cases involve animal experimentation therefore, we are not opposed to 100% of these cases.
+While we are opposed to most research, testing and teaching methods involving animals, not all cases involve animal experimentation or are harmful therefore, we are not opposed to 100% of these cases.

 For example, using a non-harmful tag and release research method on Kiwis for conservation purposes or vet nurses being taught how to handle animals correctly with someone’s dog or cat fall under the scope of being considered research, testing or teaching methods using animals in NZ.
 These examples would not be considered animal experimentation and we wouldn't be actively opposed to them.

 The use of animals for research, testing and teaching purposes is very broad and our position varies on each case depending on the scientific and ethical factors involved.

 One of the easiest ways to illustrate the wide-ranging use of animals for claimed scientific purposes is by looking at Dr Ray Greeks nine uses of animals in science.

 What animals were used for in NZ during 2016:

 - Veterinary research (research aimed at improving the health and welfare of production and companion animals): 58,365

 - Testing (animals used for public health testing or to try and test the safety, efficacy or quality of products to meet regulatory requirements for human or animal products, either in New Zealand or internationally): 53,123